LibreOffice/core/static/README.wasm.md

 `--disable-gui`
 `--with-main-module=writer`

+For building LO core for use in COWASM, it is known to work to use Emscripten 3.1.30 (and not just 2.0.31 which is what the LO+Qt5 work has been using).

 ### That's all

 After all, in this case you are building LO core headless for it to be used by other software.